Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Remove-AzStaticWebAppUser.md

 This command deletes the user entry from the static site.

-### Example 2: Deletes all users from the static site
+### Example 2: Delete all users from the static site
 ```powershell
 PS C:\> $userList = Get-AzStaticWebAppUser -ResourceGroupName resourceGroup -Name staticweb01 -Authprovider all
 PS C:\> Remove-AzStaticWebAppUser -InputObject $userList